Adequate (or Statistical) Determinism

 There is actually no strict determinism at any "level" of the physical world.
-Determinism is an abstract theoretical ideal that simplifies physical systems to allow the use of logical and mathematical methods.
-The macroscopic "determinism" we see is the consequence of averaging over extremely large numbers of microscopic particles.
+Determinism is an abstract theoretical ideal that simplifies physical systems to allow the use of logical and mathematical methods like differential equations.
+The macroscopic statistical "determinism" we see is the consequence of averaging over extremely large numbers of microscopic particles.
 Statistical determinism is a corollary of the probabilistic "law of large numbers" when dealing with a great many independent events.
 Adequate determinism is the determinism of Newtonian physics, capable of sending men to the moon and back with astonishing accuracy.
 It is the determinism of those physiologists who think that quantum uncertainty is insignificant in the macromolecular structures of cell biology.

 We are happy to agree with scientists and philosophers who feel that quantum effects are for the most part negligible in the macroscopic world.
 We particularly agree that they are negligible when considering the causally determined will and the causally determined actions set in motion by decisions of that will.

-In particular, adequate determinism is all that determinist philosophers ever wanted or needed for moral responsibility.
+In particular, adequate or statistical determinism is all that determinist philosophers ever wanted or needed for moral responsibility.

 Adequate determinism gives compatibilists the kind of free will that they need and that they say they want, namely the causal connection between motives, feelings, reason, character, values, etc. and the actions chosen from freely generated possibilities.

 Such new "uncaused causes" (causa sui) have not resulted in the collapse of reason or stopped the progress of science, as some philosophers and scientists feared.
 The Stoic Chrysippus, warned in the third century B.C.E.